adivenxnataly/DisplayCalibration/README.md

  > the correct value (in my opinion) is `1.05`, because above that would make it very excessive.
  > default value is `f 1`

+ • for disable ColorMatrix to restore DynamicRange setting to default:

+     service call SurfaceFlinger 1015 i32 0

 ## The Result
  ![](https://github.com/adivenxnataly/DisplayCalibration/blob/main/files/compareimg.png)